seqeralabs/wave/README.md

         make clean all

-3. Prepare a new layer (will create a new `pack` directory with the layer to inject)
+3. Prepare a new layer (this creates a new `pack` directory with the layer to inject)

          make pack

-4. Create a `dev` configuration: copy `config.yml` into `src/main/resources/application-dev.yml`
-and set the user/pwd for at least 1 registry
+4. To create a `dev` configuration, copy `config.yml` into `src/main/resources/application-dev.yml` and set the user/pwd for at least 1 registry.

 5. Compile and run the registry service:

         bash run.sh

-6. Use reverse proxy service to expose the registry with public name, e.g.
+6. Use the reverse proxy service to expose the registry with public name, e.g.

         ngrok http 9090 -subdomain reg

-    **NOTE**: in case you don't want/can use ngrok you can access to the local server `docker pull localhost:9090/library/busybox`
+    **NOTE**: To use the service without ngrok, you can access the local server using `docker pull localhost:9090/library/busybox`.

 7. Pull a container using the docker client:

         docker pull reg.ngrok.io/library/busybox

-    **NOTE**: replace the registry name `reg.ngrok.io` with the one provided by the reverse proxy command in the previous step.
+    **NOTE**: replace the registry name `reg.ngrok.io` with the name used in step 6.

-8. The pulled images contains the files from the appended layer.
-Check it with the following command:
+8. The pulled image contains the files from the appended layer.
+Check image contents using this command:

         docker run \
           --rm \